CBSE Class 10 > Class 10 Notes > Social Studies (SST) > Practice Questions: Minerals & Energy Resources

 Ans:

-The three major iron-ore belts in India are:
+Three major iron-ore belts in India are:

-• Orissa-Jharkhand belt.
+• Orissa-Jharkhand belt

 • Durg-Bastar-Chandrapur belt

-• Ballari-Chitradurga-Chikkamagaluru-Tumakuru belt
+• Ballari-Chitradurga-Chikkamagaluru-Tumakuru (southern) belt

 Q19: How is solar energy becoming popular in rural and remote areas of India?
 Explain.